Author of Historical Romance

 TO CATCH AN EARL

 James Patton, Earl of Thorndale, prefers to find a wife by chance to his mother's matchmaking.
 When Emily Rawlinson prevents her niece's elopement only to be mistaken for the would-be bride, she escapes by leaping out of the carriage and into James's arms, in front of London's most notorious scandalmonger.
 Accident or design?
-Neither James nor Emily knows, but they agree to a temporary betrothal until gossip subsides, after which they'll quietly part ways.
+They agree to a temporary betrothal until gossip subsides, after which they'll quietly part ways.

 THE HIGHWAYMAN'S LADY

 Captain Jack Jordan, newly returned to England from the Peninsular War, is only having fun with friends when he poses as a highwayman to waylay a lady's carriage.
 Now she faces banishment from society amid false allegations the rogue ruined her.
 The same honor Jack displayed on the battlefield dictates he restore her reputation, even if it means wedding the rebellious vixen--ideally without revealing his role in her downfall.